jonesna213/TheDreamTeamProject/projectDocuments/teamCharter.md

 - Be open to the ideas of others
 - Divide work evenly
 - Communicate openly and effectively
-- Be constructive in your critcisms and feedback
+- Be constructive in your criticisms and feedback
 - Do your part
 - Decisions are final when there is 100% consensus by everyone in the group
 - Regular (minimum of weekly) time log/journal/blog/wiki entries documenting progress, obstacles, findings, learning points